Anti-tank dog: Use by other countries

 The Imperial Japanese Army received about 25,000 dogs from their ally Germany and organized several dog training schools in Japan, and one in China at Nanjing.
 In 1943, U.S. forces considered using armed dogs against fortifications.
 The aim was for a dog to run into a bunker carrying a bomb, which would then be detonated by a timer.
 Dogs in this secret program were trained at Fort Belvoir.
 The dogs, called "demolition wolves", were taught to run to a bunker, enter it, and sit while waiting for a simulated explosion.
 Each dog carried a bomb strapped to its body in canvas pouches, as with the Russian method.
 The program was terminated on 17 December 1943 out of safety concerns.
 During the training, dogs often returned to the senders without entering the bunker or waiting there for supposed period of time which would have caused friendly casualties in a live fire situation.
 It was feared that in the actual battle, dogs would return much more often, scared by enemy fire.
 Attempts to continue the program in 1944 and 1945 failed.

+In 2005, insurgents attempted to use a bomb-equipped dog during the Iraq War.
+The dog was detonated without inflicting damage.